telekom/nlu-bridge/README.md

 ### List of supported vendors

-**NOTE:** Currently entity recognition is not implemented for any of the vendors except Rasa!

 | Vendor Class | Status | Intents | Entities | Algorithm |
 | ------ | ------ | ------- | -------- | --------- |